Debt Consolidation

 When considering your application, factors that are considered are:-

 If you are already struggling with debt or have a poor credit rating, the rate of interest charge could be high.
-This may mean that you pay back far more than you originally owed over a longer period of time as well.
+This may mean that you pay back far more than you originally owed over a longer period of time.

 You also need to consider what might happen in the future.
-What happens if you lose your job, or interest rates go up.
-It makes sense to compare the total you would pay with a loan compared to a debt management plan or possible an Individual Voluntary Arrangement.
+What happens if you lose your job, or interest rates go up

-If you take out an unsecured loan and cannot meet the payments, the total you will owe will not only include the loan but all the interest payments outstanding as well.
+If you cannot meet the payments, the total you will owe will not only include the loan but all the interest payments outstanding as well.

 The Debt Advisor team will carry out an assessment of your circumstances and will make recommendations and there is no fee that is charged for this assessment.
-If debt consolidation is appropriate and we refer you to a regulated broker, we may earn a commission.
+The Debt Advisor do not provide Consolidation Loans, however, if debt consolidation is appropriate and we refer you to a regulated broker and we may earn a commission.